cnulenka/Casting-Agency-Web-App/README.md

 # Casting-Agency-Web-App

-This web app models a casting agency compnay that facilitates managing actors and movies.
+A Casting Agency provides actors and extras for films and commercials.
+Casting agencies helps production companies find the talent they need.
+This web app models a casting agency company that facilitates managing actors and movies.
 Web app uses authentication and has roles with specific permissions.

 Web App Supports
 1. Adding new actors, new movies and assigning actors to movies.